Resources — Moms for Libros

 Attending School Board Meetings

-Most battles over books are being fought on the local level at school board meeting.
-That makes attending these meetings one of the most critical actions you can take to fend off book bans.
-Make sure local officials know you support the access to books of all kinds by attending, listening, and speaking out against censorship.
+Most battles over books are being fought at the local level at school board meetings.
+That makes attending one of the most critical actions you can take to fend off book bans.
+Make sure local officials know you support access to books of all kinds by attending, listening, and speaking out against censorship.

 Government and board websites often post calendars and agendas for upcoming meetings, and some also livestream them.
 Even if book bans or collection policies aren't on the agenda, many boards and councils allow comments on issues of concern from any community member.